What is hypnotherapy?

 - It's the most effective tool there is for harnessing the power of the mind, to generate mental and even physiological changes that last.

 - By deeply relaxing in a natural way your subconscious becomes open to change.
-Your imagination then has the power to make the permanent changes you need.
+Your imagination then has the power to make the long term changes you need.

 - You remain in control at all times.
 I am only there to skillfully guide you through the process.